alanmosely/basic-jira-development-panels/README.md

 ## Usage

+### Viewing Pull Request information

+When the plugin is installed and enabled and at least one Pull Request has been associated with a Jira issue, a new 'Code' tab will appear in the 'Activity' panel at the bottom of the Jira issue view.
+This tab will show a list of all Pull Requests associated with the issue.

+### Configuring email notifications

+By default, no email notifications are sent when a Pull Request is created or updated.
+Users can individually opt into email notifications in their User Profiles by selecting 'Enable Code notifications'.
+When a user has this option enabled, if they are the issue assignee, reporter or a watcher when a Pull Request is created or updated, they will receive an email notification.

+### Creating/updating Pull Requests against Jira issues

 To create/update a Pull Request entry against the `FOO-1` issue on a Jira instance @ <http://localhost:2990/jira>, you can use the following `curl` command (the Jira user does not require any special permissions):

 ```bash